chantzos/__/README.md

 just symlinks to the App.sl and commands symlinks to COM.sl in the bin directory.
 If it is desirable you can ommit the underscores, they will work either way.

+Hierarchy.

+ROOT_PATH + "/__"    Source Code of the distribution
+ROOT_PATH + "/std"   Standard libraries, applications, commands ROOT_PATH + "/usr"   Libraries, applications, commands (shared code) ROOT_PATH + "/local" Local code
+ROOT_PATH + "/tmp"   Can be mounted as tmpfs
+ROOT_PATH + "/bin"   __slsh executable, and symlinks (can be in $PATH)

+Priorities.

+The application table is bulding based in a init search at:
+USER_APP_PATH:STD_APP_PATH:LOCAL_APP_PATH

+Since the table is an Assosiative Array, local path can overwrite even standard path.

+## The Programming Language

-The code was written using the S-Lang programming language, but some part of it
+The code was written using the S-Lang programming language,
-(and there is a continuously aim for this), is written using a language agnostic manner
+which is very simple and with a syntax and a logic that resembles C.

+However, libraries with an "__" extension are written with a syntax
+that is not all valid code for S-Lang.
+Such files are parsed by the
-by incorporating, mature (nowdays) syntax (especially in declarations).
+"_/__.sl" library and uses mature (nowdays) syntax.
+For now this syntax
+is used for declarations reasons.
+The system is based in a very simple object
+oriented style of programming.
+All the methods are executing throw a intermediate
+function, which is responsible print in details the errors and to call a callback
+error handler.
+Every application should has its own error_handler assigned to
+This.err_handler.

-This is because one of the basic intentions is to teach programming consepts
+Because of those reasons the application is suitable for learning programming
+concepts, and probably this is the number one intention, for writting this.
+I hope it will help me to show to my older son, who is now close to fifteen,
+that programming is easy and fun.
+And because S-Lang is like C, I wanted also
-to my son[s], and I would like to lower the syntax noise a bit.
+to lower the syntax noise a bit.
+Plus, it's a familiar and established syntax
-Relative to the above and speaking for S-Lang.
-Except that the language is plain simple, except that has probably the
-best array manipulation from all known to me existed languages, except that
-in some operations beats advertised fast languages like lua, except that
-has a very small memory footprint, except that you can embed the language and use its builtin low level routines, its syntax resembles C and that is
-perfect for teaching.
+that it will help him to feel at home whem it will get (naturally) in touch with
+them.

-For those who are coming from C. The language has very few differences,
+For those who are coming from C. S-Lang has very few differences, mainly in functions
-mainly in functions and variable declarations, but with the significant difference
+and variable declarations, but with the significant difference  that the stack is
-that the stack is really dynamic and unhandled by the language itself.
+really dynamic and unhandled by the language itself.
 The C programmer should just remember, that for a function that returns a value
 and the value is not needed, it _should_ discard the value by using, either one
 of the two forms,